Introduction to Jenkins

 Conclusion

-Jenkins is a CI/CD tool, open-source, compatible with various plugins, makes life easy when software delivery has to be done on an agile basis.
+Jenkins is a CI/CD tool, open-source, compatible with various plugins, and makes life easy when software delivery has to be done on an agile basis.

 Recommended Articles